Bookstore

 by Michael D.Miller

 The book is a powerfully written, uplifting, and emotional first-person account of Miller’s military involvement in Vietnam while he and his soldiers struggled to survive and prevail.
 As a member of the U.S. Army, Miller served in the Vietnam War and commanded Task Force Builder, the military force that built eighteen schools, three village hospitals, and three village marketplaces in Vietnam during 1967 and 1968, when he advanced to captain.
 Miller feels the lessons he learned can be applied to today’s wartime situations.
 He was inspired to put his memories on paper, so his work could benefit today’s soldiers.
 Miller says that winning the hearts and minds of the Vietnamese was much better than killing them.
-The schools Task Force Builder was responsible for building, remain in operation today.
+The schools that Task Force Builder was responsible for building remain in operation today.
 And graduating students learn that years ago some Americans who had tried to help out are the ones who are responsible for their academic success.
-But the success of the program was ignored by the military command, which prompted Miller to write his military memoir.
+But the success of the program was ignored by the military command, which prompted Miller to write his memoir.
 He hopes the new commanders in Afghanistan and Iraq will continue with his ideas.

 Available from: